Department of Economics

 Foundation Requirements

-- Statistics: A basic knowledge of statistics, including hypothesis testing, sampling and probability distribution
+- Statistics: A basic knowledge of statistics, including probability distributions, sampling, and hypothesis testing.

 Comprehensive Examination.
 Students must pass a comprehensive examination administered by a graduate committee.
 This examination is normally taken in the semester in which degree requirements are completed.
 The student informs the Economics Graduate Advisor of the intent to take the examination during the first month of the graduating semester.